 The offer made to parents for reception class on the initial offer date is of a full time place from the start of term in September.
 Schools normally stagger entry into school from that date and arrange for some initial part-time attendance to ensure a smooth transition from pre-school or home into school.
-Parents can request that their child attends part-time until their child reaches compulsory school age (the term following their child's 5th birthday).
-Parents also have the right to defer their child's entry into reception class to any point up to their child reaching compulsory school age but not beyond the start of the summer term of reception year.
+Flexibilities exist for those parents who do not feel that their child is ready to start school in the September following their fourth birthday.
+It is possible for them to: